Thanks to the recent royal wedding, the British monarchy – the Crown – is in the news again.

 However, behind the scenes, the ruling monarch exercises far greater authority.
 In 2013, British news sources revealed that Queen Elizabeth II had forced Parliament to withdraw or modify more than 40 bills.
 The controversy following this revelation led many in Britain to call for an end to the monarchy.

-It won’t be simple to rid Britain of the crown.
-The monarchy plays a crucial role not only in the British government but in the government of 53 other countries – the Commonwealth of Nations.
-As such, it’s more accurate to think of the crown as not a hereditary monarch but a bureaucracy with tentacles extending to dozens of countries worldwide.
-In these countries, as well as 14 overseas British territories, the crown still wields real power.
+It won’t be simple to rid Britain of the Crown.
+The monarchy plays a crucial role not only in the British government but in the government of more than 50 other countries – the Commonwealth of Nations.
+As such, it’s more accurate to think of the Crown as not a hereditary monarch but a bureaucracy with tentacles extending to dozens of countries worldwide.
+In these countries, as well as 14 overseas British territories, the Crown still wields real power.

-Neither the legislature nor the courts exist independently of the crown.
-The crown appoints all judges and ministers of government, including the prime minister.
+Neither the legislature nor the courts exist independently of the Crown.
+The Crown appoints all judges and ministers of government, including the prime minister.
 It introduces and assents to all legislation.
-All parliamentary acts and court actions are taken in the name of the crown.
-While these functions are mainly formalities today, they are markedly different from the US system with its separation of executive, judicial, and legislative powers.
+All parliamentary acts and court actions are taken in the name of the Crown.
+While these functions are mainly formalities today, they are markedly different from the US system, which has a clear separation of executive, judicial, and legislative powers.

 One consequence of British colonization was the spread of English law, often referred to as English common law or simply common law.
 This ensured a predictable legal, financial, and regulatory background for international trade and business in most Commonwealth jurisdictions, as common law was widely respected.
 But this legal heritage has some jarring implications.